Covariance: In genetics and molecular biology

 Covariance is an important measure in biology.
 Certain sequences of DNA are conserved more than others among species, and thus to study secondary and tertiary structures of proteins, or of RNA structures, sequences are compared in closely related species.
 If sequence changes are found or no changes at all are found in noncoding RNA (such as microRNA), sequences are found to be necessary for common structural motifs, such as an RNA loop.
 In genetics, covariance serves a basis for computation of Genetic Relationship Matrix (GRM) (aka kinship matrix), enabling inference on population structure from sample with no known close relatives as well as inference on estimation of heritability of complex traits.

-In the theory of evolution and natural selection, the Price equation describes how a genetic trait changes in frequency over time.
+In the theory of evolution and natural selection, the price equation describes how a genetic trait changes in frequency over time.
 The equation uses a covariance between a trait and fitness, to give a mathematical description of evolution and natural selection.
 It provides a way to understand the effects that gene transmission and natural selection have on the proportion of genes within each new generation of a population.
-The Price equation was derived by George R. Price, to re-derive W.D.
-Hamilton's work on kin selection.
-Examples of the Price equation have been constructed for various evolutionary cases.